InformaticsMatters/dls-fragalysis-stack-openshift/README.md

     from the `images/neo4j-data-loader` directory

 ## Deployment
-The deployment creates a `fragalysis-stack` project and the following OpenShift 3.7 deployments (services): -
+The deployment creates a `fragalysis-cicd` project and the following OpenShift 3.7 deployments (services): -

 -   cartridge